 Are there safety concerns?

-Special precautions & warnings:Pregnancy and breast-feeding: Not enough is known about the use of blue-green algae during pregnancy and breast-feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: There isn't enough information available to know if it is safe to use blue-green algae when pregnant or breast-feeding.
+Contaminated blue-green algae products contain harmful toxins that might be transferred to an infant during pregnancy or through breast milk.
 Stay on the safe side and avoid use.

 Are there interactions with medications?

 - Medications for diabetes (Antidiabetes drugs)